sunillp/sheep-memcached/README.md

 1. Testing performance of regular memcached (without our changes):
    - Start memcached server on (s1) as shown below.
-     # ./memcached -M -m 4000
+     - # ./memcached -M -m 4000
    - On client (c1), store server information in a file called "host-port.txt" in form "<server-name> <port-number>" as shown below:
-     # cat host-port.txt
+     - # cat host-port.txt
          s1 11211
        (Note: more servers can be added, one line per each server)
    - On client (c1)
-     # ./memcached_client_write 10000 10 host-port.txt
+     - # ./memcached_client_write 10000 10 host-port.txt
          numUsers: 10000, recPerUser: 10, hostPortFile: host-port.txt, #servers: 1
          s1 11211
        (This writes data for 10000 users/keys in memcached server.
 Each user's data/value has 10 records. "host-port.txt" contains server info. like "s1 11211")
-     (Note: issue "./memcached_client_write" to see usage of this command and to try different parameters/values) Then issue following command to see the throughput:
+       (Note: issue "./memcached_client_write" to see usage of this command and to try different parameters/values)
+   - On client then issue following command to see the throughput:
-     # ./memcached_client 10000 100 10 4 10000 host-port.txt
+     - # ./memcached_client 10000 100 10 4 10000 host-port.txt
          numUsers: 10000, friendsPerUser: 100, recPerUser: 10, numThreads: 4, numReads: 10000, hostPortFile: host-port.txt, #servers: 1
          s1 11211
          < -- perf. result -- >
          (Above command issues async. multi-get queries for 10000 users, each user has 100 friends (i.e. each multi-get query requests data of 100 keys), there are 10 records per user/friend (means 1000 records are read/processed per multi-get query).
 4 threads are used by client to issue multi-get queries and process the response asynchronously.
 10000 multi-get asyn. multi-threaded queries are issued. "host-port.txt" contains server info. like "s1 11211")
          (Note: issue "./memcached_client" to see usage of this command and to try different parameters/values)

 2. Testing performance of memcached with our changes (doing data filtering on server): First we pass 1 to option "-x", this means in this case, data is not kept in deserialized form on memcached server.
 Data is deserilized at the time of query processing.
    - On server (s1)
-     # ./memcached -M -m 4000 -x 1 -y `pwd`
+     - # ./memcached -M -m 4000 -x 1 -y `pwd`
        (Note: store filter library "libfilter.so" in the same directory on memcached server where "memcached" binary is stored and from where "memcached" is launched)
    - On client (c1)
-     # ./memcached_client_write 10000 10 host-port.txt
+     - # ./memcached_client_write 10000 10 host-port.txt
-     # ./memcached_client 10000 100 10 4 10000 host-port.txt
+     - # ./memcached_client 10000 100 10 4 10000 host-port.txt
          < -- perf. result -- >

 3. Testing performance of memcached with our changes (doing data filtering on server): Here we pass 2 to option "-x", this means in this case, data is kept in deserialized form on memcached server.
 Data is not deserilized at the time of query processing and this saves lot of CPU cycles that are spent in this process in critical query processing path.
 However in this case memcached server uses quite a lot of additional memory though performs very well)
    - On server (s1)
-     # ./memcached -M -m 4000 -x 2 -y `pwd`
+     - # ./memcached -M -m 4000 -x 2 -y `pwd`
        (Note: store filter library "libfilter.so" in the same directory on memcached server where "memcached" binary is stored and from where "memcached" is launched)
    - On client (c1)
-     # ./memcached_client_write 10000 10 host-port.txt
+     - # ./memcached_client_write 10000 10 host-port.txt
-     # ./memcached_client 10000 100 10 4 10000 host-port.txt
+     - # ./memcached_client 10000 100 10 4 10000 host-port.txt
          < -- perf. result -- >